Custom JA3

 - You want the change saved as a named preset for reuse.

 JA3 is a one-liner.
-The JSON builder's a few more, but worth it the second you need anything beyond TLS.
+The JSON builder is a few more, and it's worth it the moment you need anything beyond TLS.

 JA3 string format